HMS Urge

 Urge was adopted and partially funded by the people of the Welsh town Bridgend, as a result of the national "warship week" in 1941.

-In 1948 a building at the shore establishment HMS Dolphin in Gosport was named after HMS Urge (along with other famous WW2 submarines).
+In 1948 a building at the shore establishment HMS Dolphin in Gosport was named after HMS Urge (along with other famous WWII submarines).
 In 1975, another building at HMS Dolphin was named after Lieutenant-Commander Tomkinson, alongside others named after other leading Royal Navy World War II submarine captains.

 In late October 2019, it was announced that a maritime archeology project (Project Spur) had discovered the wreck of the submarine off the coast of Malta.
 The project was led by Timmy Gambin of the Archeology and Classics Department of the University of Malta, Francis Dickinson, a grandson of Lieutenant-Commander Tomkinson, and Platon Alexiades, a naval researcher from Canada.
 The search was conducted by a team led by Professor Gambin.

 In 2022 a memorial to those who lost their lives while serving in HMS Urge was unveiled at Fort St Elmo in Malta by the President of Malta and the British High Commissioner to Malta.
 The unveiling formed part of a number of events to commemorate those lost, which included a wreath laying at sea and was attended by HMS Urge families and friends and the Royal Navy Submarine Service.